pt-osda/npm-dependency-analyzer/README.md

     }
 }
 ```
-After making the necessary adjustments to the package.json, when running the build script the plugin will execute and generate a report based on the findings, storing it on a build folder at the root of the project.
+After making the necessary adjustments to the package.json, the execution of the build script will have the plugin generate a report based on the findings, storing it on a build folder at the root of the project.